Parks Canada

-History and role
+History

 Parks Canada was established on May 19, 1911, as the Dominion Parks Branch under the Department of the Interior, becoming the world's first national park service.
 Since its creation, its name has changed, known variously as the Dominion Parks Branch, National Parks Branch, Parks Canada, Environment Canada – Parks Branch, and the Canadian Parks Service, before a return to Parks Canada in 1998.
 The service's activities are regulated under legislation such as the Canada National Parks Act, and the Parks Canada Agency Act, which established the current legal incorporation of the agency in 1998.

 To mark the 150th anniversary of Confederation in 2017, Parks Canada offered free passes to national parks and national historic sites for the year.

+Activities

 Public safety and enforcement

 Park Wardens protect natural and cultural resources by conducting patrols of National Parks, National Historic sites and National Marine Conservation Areas.
 They ensure the safety of staff, visitors and residents, and conduct strategic enforcement activities aimed at public peace maintenance, resource protection, visitor enjoyment and administrative compliance.
 They are designated under section 18 of the Canada National Parks Act as Park Wardens and are peace officers as defined by the Criminal Code.
 They carry firearms and non-lethal intervention options.

 The minister may also designate provincial and local enforcement officers under section 19 of the Act for the purpose of enforcing laws within the specified parks.
 These officers have the power of peace officers only in relation to the Act.

 In May 2012, it was reported that Park Wardens may be cross designated to enforce certain wildlife acts administered by Environment Canada.
 Should the designations go ahead it would only be for Park Wardens that are stationed near existing migratory bird sanctuaries.

 Essentially the intent of the change is to allow for a faster and lower-cost response to environmental enforcement incidents, particularly in remote areas in the north where Environment Canada does not have an ongoing presence, but Parks Canada has a Park Warden nearby who could act on its behalf, rather than have Environment Canada responded from a farther office.